 top of page

-WSBC had the pleasure of hosting an event on September 4th, 2024, at The Vision Center, presented by FTI (Faith Technologies Incorporated), where sustainability and business leaders from various industries gathered to share insights, network, and explore ways to advance sustainable business practices.
-This event was a dive into practical strategies for energy management and decarbonization and ways to leverage Federal money, with expert contributions from Suzy Betker, VP of Sustainability at FTI, and Kathy Kuntz from Dane County.
+WSBC had the pleasure of hosting an event on September 4th, 2024 where sustainability and business leaders from various industries gathered to share insights, network, and explore ways to advance sustainable business practices.
+This event was a dive into practical strategies for energy management and decarbonization and ways to leverage Federal money, with expert contributions from Suzy Betker, VP of Sustainability at FTI (Faith Technologies Incorporated), and Kathy Kuntz from Dane County.

 The event kicked off with a warm welcome from WSBC Managing Director, Jessy Servi Ortiz, who shared exciting updates about WSBC Membership, highlighted the upcoming 17th Annual Conference in November, and announced WSBC’s transition to an independent 501(c)(3) organization, effective January 1, 2025.